Saving & Spending Taxes

-It’s been a crazy year so far, with a lot of changes in personal finances, retirement planning, and tax planning, as well as business finances.
-As we move toward the end of the year, it’s a good time to start understanding what you need to do to maximize tax efficiency in these unprecedented times.
+It's been a crazy year so far, with a lot of changes in personal finances, retirement planning, and tax planning, as well as business finances.
+Another year, another tax season.
+With 2025 is in the rearview, it's a great time to start understanding what you can do to maximize tax efficiency over the next year.

 Tax efficiency is all about figuring out how to minimize your legal tax liability.
-It’s about making decisions that can help you reduce your tax bill, whether that means making the right money moves while the stock market is volatile, picking from the best tax software, or just tweaking the way you spend on business costs.
+It's about making decisions that can help you reduce your tax bill, whether that means making the right money moves while the stock market is volatile, choosing the best tax software for your needs, or just tweaking the way you spend on business costs.

-Let’s take a look at some of the things you can do right now to ensure you’re on track for a tax-efficient finish to 2020.
+Let's take a look at some of the things you can do right now to ensure you're on track for a tax-efficient 2026.

 Check your current withholding